 If the Director of International Business determines that a resident Company has failed to meet the economic substance test for a fiscal period, the Director may impose a penalty not exceeding \$150,000 in any subsequent year.
 The Barbados Act is applicable for the Company for the year ended December 31, 2021.
-Management believes that has complied with the requirement.
+Management has complied with the requirement as of December 31, 2023.